-- What are some of the reactions you have had to cope with?
-For example, trouble sleeping or eating, difficulty concentrating?
+- What are some of the reactions you had to cope with?
+For example, trouble sleeping, eating and/or difficulty concentrating?

-- Has there been a change in how you feel about yourself since the crime?
+- Has there been any change in how you feel about yourself since the crime?

 - Have you been talking to a doctor or a counsellor to get support or help you cope?